connellrobert/connellrobert.github.io/index.md

     - S3
     - DynamoDB

-#### AI Marketplace (Deloitte)
-I was presented an early-stage application that needed an architecture.
-It was meant to be a marketplace for AI training models where users could click a link and be brought to the model's page.
-The original design was my first to be done.
-I presented a system that incorporated microservice design patterns, Kubernetes based deployments, and usage of external web services.
-The design was later scaled down due to a reduced need for original features and developer budget.
-The new system brought simplicity and less overhead for both infrastructure and development/maintenance labor.

-Tech Stack:
-- Kubernetes
-- NestJS
-- Angular
-- GKE
-- GCP Services
-    - Cloud Build
-    - Cloud Run

 #### Cybersecurity Automation Platform (Deloitte)
 I was brought into a project that intended to solve the need for a hardened container registry and a container hardening pipeline building secure custom applications.
 The original project used a single